k4rthik/trendis/README.md

 TreNdis
 =======

-A simple and experimental tool/library to compute trends on any data
+A simple and experimental tool/library to compute trends on any data.
+I was reading [this](http://highscalability.com/blog/2011/7/6/11-common-web-use-cases-solved-in-redis.html) article and thought I should try to solve this problem using Redis.
+I think it's a good tool for this job.

 ####Install